-Rule 7(a)(ii) of the Trainee Solicitor Rules permits the Law Society to prescribe "such other examination or course as the Society may require and set" (our emphasis), ie, it appears to give the Society the power to create a course or assessment scheme independent of the PCLL.
-That, however, appears no longer to be the Law Society's proposal.
-Rather, the Society wishes to take some degree of direct control over PCLL assessment.
-This is still problematic.
+On the face of Rule 7(a)(ii) of the Trainee Solicitor Rules, it permits the Law Society to prescribe "such other examination or course as the Society may require and set" (our emphasis), ie, it appears to give the Society the power to create a course or assessment scheme independent of the PCLL.
+However, a question arises as to whether the Rule, if so construed, goes beyond the power given in s.73 of the Legal Practitioners Ordinance, particularly in the light of Section 73(2).24

+Even though it appears that it is no longer to be part of the Law Society's proposal to have a separate exam.
+The fact that the Society wishes to take some degree of direct control over PCLL assessment is still problematic.
 As was noted in section 5, the PCLL (as a whole) is currently a prescribed element of the professional qualification regime for both the Bar and the solicitors' profession.
-We take the view, as discussed in section 2, that there is a legislative gap in the Ordinance insofar as it is silent on the Law Society's and Bar's power to act unilaterally to amend the PCLL for their own professional purposes.23 We do not consider it in the public interest for a single professional body to exercise that degree of control over the training of a sister profession.
-For this and other reasons outlined in this section we propose a moratorium on CEE development until either a mutually satisfactory forum is established voluntarily between the Law Society, Bar Association, and PCLL providers to manage the CEE process, or, if this not possible, until the mechanisms we recommend in section 8 are put in place.
+We take the view, as discussed in section 2, that there is a legislative gap in the Ordinance insofar as it is silent on the Law Society's and Bar's powers to act unilaterally to amend the PCLL for their own professional purposes.25 We do not consider it in the public interest for a single professional body to exercise that degree of control over the training of a sister profession.
+For this and other reasons outlined in this section we propose a moratorium on CEE development until either a mutually satisfactory forum is established voluntarily between the Law Society, Bar Association, and PCLL providers to manage the